 Students must pass a Clinical Competency Exam (CCE) in the final semester of Practicum I (670C) to determine readiness to begin advanced clinical training.
+Failure to pass requires a second CCE at the completion of the second practicum.
 The PsyD Practicum Handbook, located on the Student Resource website under Clinical Training, provides additional information on the requirements of the CCE.